Great! We'll call you.

 Inheritance tax and EIS: what you need to know

 In the past, we posted a number of blogs on the subject of EIS and inheritance tax considerations, such as Why SEIS/EIS Inheritance Tax Relief Should Matter To You Now, Pensions & EIS, revisited, and How To Identify Pension & Investment Scams.
-So now, I write this article to refresh our consideration of this important topic in light of the current macroeconomic environment and because it impacts everyone.
+So now, I write this article to refresh our consideration of this important topic in light of the current macroeconomic environment and because...it impacts everyone.

 The basics

 Understanding the fundamentals of IHT is crucial.
 The tax generally applies at a rate of 40% on assets passed on to beneficiaries over a certain threshold.
-For single homeowners leaving assets to direct descendants, the tax-free threshold stands at up to £500,000 (£1 million for married couples or civil partnerships).
+For single homeowners leaving assets to direct descendants, the tax-free threshold currently stands at up to £500,000 (£1 million for married couples or civil partnerships).
 While there are exemptions and reliefs, the intricate web of regulations demands prudent strategic planning to optimise estate value.

 The figures